Licensing

 Many licenses are often required

-While the majority of European countries have multi-licensing regimes, each country has its own licensing rules for online gambling which are often very different in character (e.g. the number of licenses allowed in the country; the types of products that a license allows a company to offer to customers in that country) and have their own compliance requirements.
+While nearly all European countries have adopted some form of multi-licensing regime, each country maintains its own licensing rules for online gambling.
+These rules often differ significantly in character (e.g. the number of licenses allowed in the country; the types of products that a license allows a company to offer to customers in that country) and have their own compliance requirements.

 Licensing rules impact the choice available to players

-The number of online gambling licensees allowed in a country has an impact of the choice available to the players in that country.
+The number of online gambling licensees permitted in a country directly impacts the choices available to players.
 The online gambling market is, like most online markets, consumer-driven and highly sensitive to prices.
 If a player cannot find competitive betting odds, or the products or companies they prefer, within the licensed market, they may look towards international websites based outside their country.

 This can lead the player to access websites that are either licensed and regulated elsewhere in Europe, otherwise known as the “grey market”, or, worryingly, with websites that are based outside Europe that are neither licensed, regulated nor pay tax in Europe and do not offer players the consumer protection guarantees which exist on websites that are regulated in European countries.

-A lack of competitive betting odds, product offerings or companies can lead to an uncompetitive market and is one of the reasons why, for instance, online gambling monopolies are failing.
+A lack of competitive betting odds, product offerings or companies can lead to an uncompetitive market and is one of the reasons why, for instance, monopolies in the online sector are failing.

-The choices available to players determines the success of regulation
+The choices available to players determine the success of regulation

-For a country’s online gambling regulation to be a success it requires achieving the highest possible share of its players playing within the online gambling websites which are licensed, regulated and supervised in that country.
+For a country’s online gambling regulation to succeed, it must achieve the highest possible share of its players playing within the online gambling websites which are licensed, regulated and supervised in that country.

 This ensures that all players are protected by the consumer protection regulations in that country, the national authorities can regulate their country’s gambling activity and can generate the optimum amount of gambling tax revenues, and online gambling companies are required to comply with local licensing obligations.

-To facilitate this, national online gambling regulations should support consumer choice by enabling competition in the market through multi-licensing, avoid restrictive licensing and regulatory measures which may make the offshore market more attractive to their players, and establish a regulation which makes it attractive for operators to apply for a license in that country.
+To facilitate this, national online gambling regulations should: support consumer choice by enabling market competition through multi-licensing; avoid restrictive measures that make offshore markets more attractive; and establish regulations that encourage operators to apply for domestic licenses.

 Key facts